cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/repackaging-the-data-experience-cinchydxd.md

 ## Introduction

-After you have made any applicable changes to your DX it is time to re-export the package out of your source environment.&#x20;
+After you have made any applicable changes to your DX it is time to re-export the package out of your source environment.

 ## 1. Update the Data Experience Table